Bountiful (Book of Mormon): Salalah

-In Mormon culture, the most popular traditional location of Bountiful is Salalah in modern Oman.
+In the culture of The Church of Jesus Christ of Latter-day Saints, the most popular traditional location of Bountiful is Salalah in modern Oman.
 LDS scholar Hugh Nibley first proposed this location as Nephi's Bountiful in an article published in the Improvement Era in 1950.
 Nibley's conclusion was based upon early writings describing life in Arabia, including an account describing the fertile Salalah area written by English explorer Bertram Thomas.

 Khor Rori/Wadi Darbat

 Khor Rori is an Iron Age ship-building and trading port about 40 kilometers east of the modern town of Salalah and in the same region as some of the other sites; Nephi's potential use of the site predates the earliest archaeological finds on this site.
 In contrast to inaccessible Kohr Kharfot, many LDS researchers are now of the opinion that Khor Rori better meets all of the 12 key points addressed by Aston and others, along with additional aspects that they failed to address.
 These additional points that Kohr Kharfot lack include: